kurniawaanr/nuxt/content/blogs/troubleshoot ansible.md

 ### Fix

-cause the problem is on the version of ansible core on my control node which is ansible 2.18 and the host node that have python 3.6 pre-installed
+cause the problem is on the version of ansible core on my control node which is ansible 2.18 and the host node that have python 3.6 pre-installed.